Prompt Engineering Complete Guide: From Zero to Advanced Optimization

 The cost.
 Breadth-3 depth-4 search is ~80 LLM calls per problem.
 ToT pays off only when (a) there are multiple plausible solution paths and (b) self-evaluation is reliable for the task.
 Use it for combinatorial puzzles, planning, and constraint satisfaction.
 Skip it for straightforward Q&A.

-A production-friendly best-first version uses a priority queue with a hard call-count cap so a single problem cannot blow your budget.
+A production-friendly best-first version uses a priority queue with a hard call-count cap to prevent a single problem from blowing your budget.

 GoT (Besta et al., 2023) generalizes ToT to arbitrary DAGs.
 Thoughts can merge (combining multiple branches) or iterate (refining a single thought across rounds), enabling reasoning patterns trees cannot express.